charles19132/copper/README.md

 ### rootfs

-If you want a rootfs, you can just extract the container image, but you can do it manually:
+If you want a rootfs, you can extract the container image, but you can also do it manually:

-1. Install the following packages (or equivalent depending on your distribution):
+1. Install the following packages (or equivalent depending on your distribution).
+You may need more if you add more components.

 - autoconf
 - automake